 This Faculty Lounge is a place to get more information about how the DRC, faculty and students all work together as a team to ensure accessibility.
-You can get details on providing accommodations, such as setting up an extended time exam in BlackBoard 9.1, get links to helpful policies, and get plugged into resources on a national level that can help you teach all your students effectively.
+You can get details on providing accommodations, such as exam accommodations, setting up an extended time exam in BlackBoard 9.1, get links to helpful policies, and get plugged into resources on a national level that can help you teach all your students effectively.
 Please take a few minutes to explore your Faculty Lounge by perusing the information listed on the left.

 Here’s a little bit about the DRC’s perspective on disability and how what we do intersects with faculty.